Grandpa knows that any meal cooked at home can be tastier, and is almost always healthier.

 Tamarind puree

-Paprika sweet, hot, Hungarian, or smoked
+Paprika sweet, hot,

 Pineapple juice